tsengia/tsengia.github.io/_posts/2023-03-12-iot-dashboard-migration.md

 # Step 2: Creating the GraphQL Schema
 Now that I have a DocumentDB table created and an example item to work with, I can create my GraphQL API Schema with AppSync.

-I am skipping using the AWS Schema Wizards.
-I've tried them out before, but they've confused me more than helped me.
-Building from the ground up is sometimes easier and more insightful, although I do see the value in a one click and *poof* you have a GraphQL API.
+I will not be using the AWS Schema Wizards.
+I've tried them out before, but building from the ground up is sometimes easier and more insightful.
+However, I do see the value in the ability to click and *poof* a GraphQL API is generated for you.

 The schema that I am using is below:
 ```graphql